 William was a teacher in Virginia as well as Ridgeley and Keyser, WV.
-He resided in Keyser in 1954, at 36 Spring Street and belonged to the First Methodist Church.
+He resided in Keyser in 1954 at 36 Spring Street and belonged to the First Methodist Church.

 Suffering from the same ailment which felled his mother, William endured congestive heart failure and hardening of the arteries.
-He died of their effects in the Veterans Administration Center in Martinsburg, Berkeley County, WV at the age of 49, on July 9, 1956.
-He was laid to rest in Keyser Cemetery.
+He died from their effects in the Veterans Administration Center in Martinsburg, Berkeley County, WV at the age of 49, on July 9, 1956.
+He was laid to rest in Queens Point Cemetery in Keyser.

 ~ Son John Raymond Cather ~